tomneep/climb-tre.github.io/docs/mscape.md

 * A FASTQ file containing the sequencing reads.
 * A CSV file containing the metadata associated with sequencing the sample.

-Sequencing data must be dehumanised.
-The ingest pipeline will reject uploads that have too much human data.
+Sequencing data must be dehumanised prior to submission.
+The ingest pipeline will reject sequencing data where the number of assigned human reads exceeds the human read rejection threshold.

 ## File naming convention